 In 2016, the United States elected populist Donald Trump to the presidency.
 In 2018, President Trump declared at a Texas rally that he was a nationalist.
 That was already evident from his protectionist policies.
 He and his former adviser Steve Bannon have often advocated for economic nationalism.

 Economic nationalism is a form of nationalism that specifically prioritizes domestic businesses.
 It seeks to defend them against multinational corporations that benefit from globalism.
 It advocates protectionism and other trade policies that protect local industries.
 President Trump espoused economic nationalism when he announced tariffs on steel and Chinese imports.

 Economic nationalism also prefers bilateral trade agreements between two countries.
 It says that multilateral agreements benefit corporations at the expense of individual nations.
 It would even adopt unilateral agreements where the stronger nation forces a weaker nation to adopt trade policies that favor the stronger country.

 The policies were proven to fail during the Great Depression.
 After the stock market crash of 1929, countries began adopting protectionist measures in a desperate attempt to save jobs.
-Instead, it sent the world economy down, plummeting 65 percent.
-As a result, those measures prolonged the depression.
+Instead, it helped send the world economy down, plummeting 65 percent.
+As a result, those measures likely prolonged the depression.